 Manor College’s criminal justice degree program prepares its graduates to meet these challenges through study of (1) crime and criminal behavior; (2) the structure, workings, actors and agencies that are part of the criminal justice system; and (3) how crime impacts social, political and economic issues on local, state, national and global levels.

 The primary objective of the Criminal Justice Degree Program at Manor College is to provide students with 21st century comprehensive training in criminal law, criminal investigation, law enforcement, legal procedures, criminology and evidence.
-Through exposure to theory and practice, graduates will be prepared for a variety of career and/or transfer paths that will allow them to make a difference in the administration of justice.
+Through exposure to theory and practice, graduates with a degree in criminal justice will be prepared for a variety of career and/or transfer paths that will allow them to make a difference in the administration of justice.

-To achieve these objectives, our criminal justice degree is designed to ensure that each student develops:
+To achieve these objectives, our college for criminal justice degree is designed to ensure that each student develops:

 - the ability to critically evaluate and apply solutions to key criminal justice issues.